Hyoni1129/Stella-Prompt-Hub/SECURITY.md

 ### For Security Issues

 1. **Do NOT** create a public GitHub issue
-2. Email security concerns to: [Your Security Email]
+2. Email security concerns to: security@stellaprompthub.com (or create a private issue)
 3. Include detailed information about the vulnerability
 4. Allow up to 48 hours for initial response